FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 As you can see this code is pretty similar to the favorite section code.

-You know, that section where we loop the `dogs` array in `App.js`?.That's because we reuse code, In fact the idea of this Component is to adapt depending of two contexts:
+You know, that section where we loop the `dogs` array in `App.js`?.
+That's because we reuse code, in fact the idea of this Component is to adapt depending of two contexts:

 -   The main random dog card
 -   The favorites section